andrebask/thesis/06 - intro.md

 ![Intel CPU Trends [@TurnConcurrency2015] \label{cpu-freq} ](figures/cpu.png)

 This implies that to benefit most from this architecture, the programs have to be parallellized.
-But parallel programming is way harder than sequential programming, due to a lot of new challenges it brings.
-Functional programming (FP) helps to get rid of some of these challenges, and it has recently risen in importance because it is well suited for concurrent and event-driven (or "reactive") programming, thanks to the use of immutable variables and methods without side effects.
-The learning curve for functional programming is often steep, but the learning curve for parallel programming might be even steeper, and not at all intuitive.
+But parallel programming is quite harder than sequential programming, due to several new challenges it brings. *Functional programming* (FP) helps to get rid of some of these challenges, and it has recently risen in importance because it is well suited for concurrent and event-driven (or "reactive") programming, thanks to the use of immutable variables and methods without side effects.
+The learning curve for functional programming is often steep, but parallel programming is not intuitive ans its learning curve might be even steeper.

-FP is often used in synergy with other programming paradigms, because the world is made of stateful objects, while functional programming uses a mainly stateless computation model.
-Functional programming has ways to model state, but there is an essential mismatch in a stateless model trying to represent a stateful world.
+Functional programming is often used in synergy with other programming paradigms, since the world is made of stateful objects, while FP uses a mainly stateless computation model.
+FP has ways to model state, but there is an essential mismatch in a stateless model trying to represent a stateful world.

 However, there are several programming problems in the world that are easy to map to the FP model.
 Problems involving concurrency, parallelism, large data sets and multi-processing.